top of page

 • 1000 community members

-Three Support Pillars
+Three Strategic Pillars

-Pillar 1 — Local Market System Coordination
+Pillar 1 — Trust Infrastructure & Market Coordination

-• Improving communication channels
+• Improving communication and coordination channels

-• Introducing appropriate digital tools for market access
+• Introducing appropriate digital tools for market access and information sharing

-• Establishing localized, trusted information flows
+• Establishing localized and trusted information flows

-Pillar 2 — Actor Capability Strengthening
+Pillar 2 — Local Capability & Climate Resilience

-• Climate-smart agriculture practices
+• Climate-smart agricultural practices

 • Community-level bio-inputs and sustainable soil management